U.S. Route 117: Realignment and upgrades

 Between 1949 and 1953, US 117 was placed onto its modern-day crossing of the Northeast Cape Fear River north of Castle Hayne.
 In 1951, US 117 was rerouted onto a bypass along the western side of Goldsboro.
 The former alignment of US 117 along George Street, Ash Street, and William Street became US 117A.
 The highway was rerouted onto another bypass east of Burgaw in 1952.
 The new routing used the current alignment of US 117 around the downtown area.
 The former alignment through downtown Burgaw became US 117A.
 A bypass of Mount Olive and Calypso was constructed in 1960, with the former route becoming US 117 Business.

 The southern terminus of US 117 was adjusted on September 11, 1969.
 The highway was removed from its routing along Third Street in downtown Wilmington.
-Instead, it was routed to cross the Isabelle Holmes Bridge.
+Instead, it was routed to cross the Isabel Stellings Holmes Bridge.
 Beyond the bridge US 117 turned to the south and ended at US 421/NC 133 in Brunswick County.
 In August 1973, the southern terminus was adjusted slightly to the north.
-Instead of turning south after crossing the Isabelle Holmes Bridge, US 117 continued west along a former secondary road to US 421.
+Instead of turning south after crossing the Isabel Stellings Holmes Bridge, US 117 continued west along a former secondary road to US 421.
 The Mount Olive and Calypso bypass was extended north in November 1988, bypassing Dudley and Brogden to the west.
 US 117 was subsequently removed from its routing through the town and placed onto the new bypass, which is its current routing.
 US 117 Business decommissioned and the former route of US 117 between Calypso and Brogden became US 117 Alternate.

-In February 2003, the northern terminus of US 117 was adjusted with the completion of a new freeway along the southside of Wilson.
-The pre-2003 alignment of US 117 at its northern terminus followed modern-day Dorthy Lane and Lattice Road to US 301.
+In February 2003, the northern terminus of US 117 was adjusted with the completion of a new freeway along the south side of Wilson.
+The pre-2003 alignment of US 117 at its northern terminus followed modern-day Dorothy Lane and Lattice Road to US 301.
 With the new construction, US 117 was rebuilt to turn to the west before reaching US 301.
 US 117 was subsequently routed concurrently with US 301 to the north until reaching US 264.
 At US 264, US 117 turned to the west, following the freeway to its new northern terminus at I-95.
 On March 19, 2003, the southern terminus of US 117 was moved from US 421 in Brunswick County to the Port of Wilmington.
-South of Castle Hayne, the highway was removed from its concurrency with NC 133 along Castle Hayne Road and the Isabelle Holmes Bridge.
+South of Castle Hayne, the highway was removed from its concurrency with NC 133 along Castle Hayne Road and the Isabel Stellings Holmes Bridge.
 US 117 was rerouted to run along College Road along a concurrency with NC 132.
 The highway then diverged from College Road at Shipyard Boulevard which it followed until reaching the port.